Past, Present, Future

 I think it’s necessary to write a little bit here in order for people to get to know me a little more.
 It’s difficult to decide on what I want to say and what might be better left unsaid.
 Also I have a tendency to ramble so I’ll try to keep that to a minimum.
 What I’d like to focus on is where I’ve been, where I am currently, and where I’m going.
 If you're reading this you may have come from watching one of my Youtube videos.
 The first and most popular video I put out of me building one of my guitars could have been better.
 First impressions are important.
 I had never made a Youtube video before and there were some wonky camera angles and the voiceover comes off a bit dry.
 It's more difficult than it may seem to deliver lines with the right tone of voice clearly and without fumbling over the words.
 I just wanted to put something out to get my guitars some attention.
 Even though I thought the video could have been better at the time putting something out was better than nothing.
 I often think it might be best to take the video down.
 However, since it’s my most popular video and a means of driving people to my website I am conflicted about taking it down.
 Building glass guitars is my livelihood now so I wonder if that early video might turn people away.
 On the other hand it does show a little history of where I was and my humble beginnings.
 So I suppose I should keep the video up.

 The quality of my guitars has greatly improved and I have more resources since making that first video.
 I now have a dedicated shop to work in.
 A bit modest in size but it's more than enough compared to when I first started.
 Morningstar Glass Guitars is run by me and only me.
 It’s not a large operation and I don’t have a huge shop with high tech fancy equipment.
 What I have now however is plenty.
 I don’t see my guitars growing into a large operation.
 At least not for some time if I even decide to go that route.
 The fact that I do everything by hand is something I greatly appreciate about my guitars.
 Each guitar comes out in some way unique.
 Building a single guitar can take an entire month.
 I am working on having more custom options to choose from.
 I'm in the process of creating/sketching out new concepts and designs.
 So those interested in something even more unique than my standard options can have a one of a kind glass guitar.
-Incorporating colored glass, new designs, and custom made parts are on the horizon.
+With new hardware coming out all the time limitless possibilities arise.